mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 This command:

--starts a container from the image I built earlier
+- starts a container from the image I built earlier

--maps port 8080 inside the container to 8080 on the host
+- maps port 8080 inside the container to 8080 on the host

--lets me access the Spring Boot app from my browser
+- lets me access the Spring Boot app from my browser

--shows the Spring Boot logs directly in the terminal This behavior is exactly the same as Docker, which is why Podman is considered Docker compatible
+- shows the Spring Boot logs directly in the terminal This behavior is exactly the same as Docker, which is why Podman is considered Docker compatible

 Once the logs showed everything was running, I opened: